Sakthilakshmi-M/Sakthilakshmi-M/Readme.md

 #### 💫 A few bytes about me:
 - 🔍 Forever curious, forever coding
-- 💬 Fluent in Java, React, Spring Boot, and sarcasm
+- 💬 Fluent in Java, React, Spring Boot.
 - 💡 Obsessed with turning ideas into real-world apps

 I’m not just here to write code.